A discrete approach to Dirichlet L-functions, their special values and zeros: Introduction

-play a central role in analytic number theory.
-Our perspective in this paper is to view these functions as spectral objects arising from the usual Laplacian, and to approximate them by quantities defined in a completely parallel way from the combinatorial Laplacian.
-This continues the approach set forth in \cite{CJK10,FK17, F16, MV22, XZZ24}, and the focus of our paper is special values and zeros of $L(s,\chi )$, along with exact evaluations of certain trigonometric sums that appear in other areas.
+where $a_k(s)$ are universal, explicit polynomials of degree $k$ with rational coefficients.
+In the case of the Riemann zeta function $\zeta(s)$, the simplest identity of this type is

-From one particular spectral viewpoint, Riemann's zeta function $\zeta(s)$ and Dirichlet's $L$-functions are associated with the circle $\mathbb{R}/\mathbb{Z}$.
-Selberg's zeta function \cite{Se56} is similarly associated with surfaces $\mathbb{H}^2/\Gamma$.
-Here we study the zero-dimensional case $\mathbb{Z}/n\mathbb{Z}$.
-Ideas and speculations on how zeta functions in various dimensions interact can be found in \cite{JL11}.
+See Corollary \ref{cor:zetaspecial} for an infinite family of such relations.
+A version of this corollary already appeared in a paper by Zagier on Verlinde formulas \cite[Theorem 1.iii]{Zag96}, and other types of recursive relations can be found in the works of Euler, Ramanujan and others \cite{SD86, Me17}.

-It should be said that the closest graph analog of Selberg's zeta function is instead the Ihara zeta functions, for example since they both are Laplace transforms of heat kernels, see \cite{CJK15}.
-The Ihara zeta function for general graphs was suggested by Serre in the 1970s \cite[p.
-IX]{S02} after reading Ihara's work.
-It was developed by Sunada and others into an important chapter of spectral graph theory \cite{Te10}.
-These zetas (and the $L$-functions of Stark-Terras \cite{ST96}) have analogs with number theoretic zeta functions.
-In contrast, the functions associated to graph spectra discussed here have more direct connections.
-Selberg's zeta function, with its Euler product and trace formula, has features analogous to classical number theory.
-But in addition, for the modular surface, the Riemann zeta function actually appears in the functional equation.
+Our method is to view $\zeta(s)$ and $L(s,\chi)$ as spectral objects arising from the usual Laplacian, and to approximate them by quantities defined in a completely parallel way from the combinatorial Laplacian.
+This continues the approach set forth in \cite{CJK10,FK17, F16, MV22, XZZ24}.